About this listing

 This comfortable, stand alone cottage is equipped with everything you need to make your Santa Fe vacation fabulous!
-The property is conveniently located within a private compound and has parking for one vehicle directly in front of the unit.
+The property is conveniently located within a private compound and has off street parking for one vehicle directly in front of the unit.
 Once parked, you can walk anywhere within the downtown area without worry of paying for parking or looking for a parking spot.
 You will find all of Santa Fe's downtown art, culture, museums, galleries, restaurants, and nightlife an easy walk from this great little cottage.

 1) A full kitchen, complete with microwave, coffee maker, full sized refrigerator, four burner stove/oven, toaster and other cooking essentials.

 The kitchen is stocked with gourmet coffee, creamers and light breakfast items.
 A bar with two bar stools is available in the kitchen from which to enjoy meals.

 2) The bedroom/living room combo is equipped with a queen size bed made up with high thread count sheets, blankets, comforter and several soft pillows.
 Next to the bed are two side lamps on small tables.
 There is a digital clock with an iPod docking station next to the bed.
-This room also holds an Italian leather swivel club chair, an antique secretary desk with chair and an oversize southwestern chair.
-You will find fans and a portable air conditioner for the few warmer afternoons. in the summer.
+This room also holds a comfortable club chair, a high top table with two stools and a recliner.
+We install a large portable refrigerated air conditioner for the warmer afternoons in the summer.

 A gas fire place in the bedroom provides a romantic and warm setting for comfortable sleep during the winter.
 In addition electric baseboard heat is in the kitchen and bath to ensure your comfort.

 A four drawer wooden bureau holds the 32 inch flat screen television.
 We offer our guests FREE high speed internet and Dish TV.
 Enjoy a full array of FREE movies available on HBO, Cinemax, Starz and Showtime.